abhijith/rule-engine/README.md

 	- Content-type: JSON
 	- Params:{ channel: "example.com",  preferences: ["pref1", "pref2"], country: "country1" }

-** Extending the application
+** Extending the rule engine to support new types and operators

-	* Adding new request params
-	* Adding new limits
-	* Adding new operators
-	* Adding new types
+	* New types added must implement the following interfaces
+	  - id
+	  - find(id)
+	  - find_by_label
+	  - save
+	  - destroy_all

+	* Have to be entered in the FieldToType mapping whitelist in the rule engine

+	* New operators
+	  - Should return true | false
+	  - Should be instance methods on each type
+	  - Should take the request entities as argument